ADE 651

+The ADE 651 is a fraudulent bomb detector produced by the British company Advanced Tactical Security & Communications Ltd (ATSC).
+It was claimed to detect many substances, such as drugs or explosives, from long distances.
+The device was sold to various countries, particularly in Iraq where the government was claimed to have spent £52 million for security operations.
+The product was invented by Jim McCormick, ATSC's managing director and a former Merseyside policeman.

+The device features a swiveling antenna attached to a plastic grip and was claimed to be charged by a user's static electricity.
+Users would insert "programmed substance detection cards" to supposedly detect specific substances, which were claimed to absorb the vapors of those substances.
+However, investigations revealed that the product was incapable of detecting anything, essentially being a dowsing rod.
+The ADE 651 was used primarily by Iraqi security forces for security checkpoints.
+Due to the false sense of security, many critics pointed to numerous incidents where bombings occurred despite the presence of the ADE 651 at security checkpoints, underscoring its ineffectiveness.

+In 2010, the British government banned the exportation of the device to Iraq and Afghanistan after military officials' claims of its ineffectiveness.
+McCormick was later arrested on the suspicion of fraud.
+He was later convicted on three counts of fraud, receiving a ten-year prison sentence in April 2013.

 Device

 The ADE 651 consists of a swivelling antenna mounted via hinge to a plastic handgrip.
-It requires no battery or other power source; its manufacturer claimed that it is powered solely by the user's static electricity.
-To use the device, the operator must walk for a few moments to "charge" it before holding it at right angles to the body.
+It has no battery or other power source; its manufacturer claimed that it is powered solely by the user's static electricity.
+To use the device, the operator was to walk for a few moments to "charge" it before holding it at right angles to the body.
 After a substance-specific "programmed substance detection card" is inserted, the device is supposed to swivel in the user's hand to point its antenna in the direction of the target substance.
 The cards are claimed to be designed to "tune into" the "frequency" of a particular explosive or other substance named on the card.

 Husam Muhammad, an Iraqi police officer and user of the ADE 651, described the proper use of the device as more of an art than a science.
 "If we are tense, the device doesn't work correctly.
 I start slow, and relax my body, and I try to clear my mind."
 The cards were supposedly "programmed" or "activated" by being placed in a jar for a week along with a sample of the target substance to absorb the substance's "vapours".
 Initially, McCormick reportedly used his own blood to "program" the cards for detecting human tissue, but eventually gave up even the pretense of "programming" them when demand for the devices was at its peak.